slarmoo/.github/profile/webServices/endpointTesting/endpointTesting.md

 code .
 ```

-Now create a file named `server.js` and use Express to create an application with two endpoints.
-One to get a store (getStore), and another to update a store.
+Now create a file named `server.js` and use Express to create an application with two endpoints: one to get a store (getStore), and another to update a store.

 **server.js**